-FAQ 7 6 When was flex born?
-76 How do I expand \ escape sequences in C-style quoted strings?
-Why do flex scanners call fileno if it is not ANSI compatible?
-Does flex support recursive pattern definitions?
-76 76 How do I skip huge chunks of input (tens of megabytes) while usi flex? ng Flex is not matching my patterns in the same order that I defined them 1 My actions are executing out of order or sometimes not at all How can I have multiple input sources feed into the same scanner at the same time? • Can I build nested parsers that work with the same input file?
-How can I match text only at the end of a file?
-How can I make REJECT cascade across start condition 78 boundaries?
+FAQ 7 7 6 When was flex born?
+76 How do I expand backslash-escape sequences in C-style quoted strings Wiles J. A Why do flex scanners call fileno if it is not ANSI compatible?
+How do I skip huge chunks of input (tens of megabytes) while using 10 flex?
+Flex is not matching my patterns in the same order that I defined then My actions are executing out of order or sometimes not at all How can I have multiple input sources feed into the same scanner at the same time?
+Can I build nested parsers that work with the same input file?
+78 How can I match text only at the end of a file?
+78 How can I make REJECT cascade across start condition boundaries?
+Why can't I use fast or full tables with interactive mode?
 How much faster is -F or -f than -C?
-79 If I have a simple grammar can't I just parse it with flex?
 Why doesn't yyrestart() set the start state back to INITIAL?
-7 9 How can I match C-style comments?
-The '.' isn't working the way I expected 80 Can I get the flex manual in another format?
+How can I match C-style comments?
+The '.' isn't working the way I expected Can I get the flex manual in another format?
 Does there exist a "faster" NDFA->DFA algorithm?
-81 How does flex compile the DFA so quickly? new file?
-82 first scan)?
-How do I execute code at termination?
+How does flex compile the DFA so quickly?
+How can I use more than 8192 rules?
+81 How do I abandon a file in the middle of a scan and switch to a new file?
+81 How do I execute code only during initialization (only before the first 01 scan)?
 Where else can I find help?
-82 Can I include comments in the "rules" section of the file?
-I get an error about undefined yywrap() 82 How can I change the matching pattern at run time?
-83 How can I build a two-pass scanner? yysbuf Is there a way to make flex treat NULL like a regular character?
-8484 Whenever flex can not match the input it says "flex scanner 84 Why doesn't flex have non-greedy operators like perl does?
-Memory leak - 16386 bytes allocated by malloc 84 How do I track the byte offset for lseek()?
+Can I include comments in the "rules" section of the file?
+I get an error about undefined yywrap() How can I change the matching pattern at run time?
+How can I expand macros in the input? $82^{-}$ How can I build a two-pass scanner?
+How do I match any string not matched in the preceding rules?
+83 I am trying to port code from AT&T lex that uses yysptr and yysbuf.
+Is there a way to make flex treat NULL like a regular character?
+Whenever flex can not match the input it says "flex scanner jammed" Why doesn't flex have non-greedy operators like perl does?
+Memory leak - 16386 bytes allocated by malloc How do I use my own I/O classes in a C++ scanner?

 How do I skip as many chars as possible?

+deleteme00 .
 86

-deleteme00 86

 Are certain equivalent patterns faster than others?
-87

 Is backing up a big deal?
-88

 Can I fake multi-byte character support?

-deleteme01 90
+deleteme01

 Can you discuss some flex internals?
-90

 unput() messes up yy_at_bol

 The operator is not doing what I want

-Why can't flex understand this variable trailing context patte
+Why can't flex understand this variable trailing context pattern? $\dots$

-The ^ operator isn't working 93
+The ^ operator isn't working

-Trailing context is getting confused with trailing optional pat
+Trailing context is getting confused with trailing optional patterns .

 Is flex GNU or not?

 ERASEME53

 I need to scan if-then-else blocks and while loops

-ERASEME55.

-ERASEME56.

-ERASEME57.
+ERASEME55

+ERASEME56

+ERASEME57

 Is there a repository for flex scanners?

-How can I conditionally compile or preprocess my flex input:
+How can I conditionally compile or preprocess my flex input file?

-conditionally complete of proprocess my non-impact

 Where can I find grammars for lex and yacc?

 I get an end-of-buffer message for each character scanned

 unnamed-faq-62

 unnamed-faq-63

 unnamed-faq-64

 unnamed-faq-65

 unnamed-faq-66

 unnamed-faq-67

 unnamed-faq-68

 unnamed-faq-69

 unnamed-faq-70

 unnamed-faq-71

 unnamed-faq-72

 unnamed-faq-73

-unnamed-faq-74
+unnamed-faq-74 104

 unnamed-faq-75

 unnamed-faq-76

 unnamed-faq-77

 unnamed-faq-78

 unnamed-faq-79

 unnamed-faq-80

 unnamed-faq-81

 unnamed-faq-82

 unnamed-faq-83

-unnamed-faq-84 112
+unnamed-faq-84

-111110411EU=10U=04 11/
+unnamed-faq-85

+unnamed-faq-86

+unnamed-fag-87 -112